karimarttila/javascript/webstore-demo/simple-server/README.md

 ## CORS

 I was a bit puzzled that there were no CORS issues.
-You just had to import the "cors" module and tell Express server to use it and that's it (compared to rather lengthy debugging session I had to spend in the Clojure side to get all CORS issues fixed):
+You just had to import the [cors](https://github.com/expressjs/cors) module and tell Express server to use it and that's it (compared to rather lengthy debugging session I had to spend in the Clojure side to get all CORS issues fixed):

 ```javascript
 const cors = require('cors');